A Look Back

 During these years of growth and expansion, Dave spent much of his time traveling the world.
 He met with breeders, offered trialing, visited growers, gathered data, maintained an active role in industry associations and shared his expertise with people around the globe.

 In 2010 came another milestone with a change in ownership.
 Wishing to get out of the boardroom and to support the succession planning for Fall Creek, Gregg and Becky Vollstedt sold their shares of the company back to the Brazeltons.
-Becky officially retired to her farmhouse and love of art.
-Gregg remains on board in a pivotal management role and is back to doing what he loves best – growing the best blueberry plants in the world.
-The second generation of Brazeltons is on board (see side bar) in key roles in operations.
-Son Cort Brazelton oversees international business development, while daughter Amelie Aust leads intellectual properties and the licensing department as well as Fall Creek’s variety development program.
+The second generation of Brazeltons is on board in key roles in operations.
+Son Cort Brazelton oversees international business development, while daughter Amelie Aust leads special projects.
 Amelie’s husband, Boris Aust from Germany, is the company’s chief financial officer.

 A lot has happened since that fateful day when Dave Brazelton, as a young boy on a blueberry farm in New Hampshire, first discovered a love of blueberries and farming.
 A decade later the original home place farm was purchased and Fall Creek Farm & Nursery was founded.
-Over the next three decades, Fall Creek Farm & Nursery, Inc., has grown to become the world’s leading blueberry nursery stock provider.
-With a series of new variety launches emminent through Fall Creek’s private breeding program and cooperative breeding programs, Fall Creek will bring exciting new blueberry variety solutions to commercial fruit growers and nurseries throughout the world.
+Over the next 30+ years, Fall Creek Farm & Nursery, Inc., has grown to become a global leader in the blueberry industry bringing the world’s growers the finest genetics, plants and grower support.